lissarubi/dalton-rofi/README.md

 # Dalton for Rofi

-> Dalton for Rofi is a Vim port of Dalton Theme, check out [Dalton Website](https://edersonferreira.github.io/dalton-website/) to get more dalton theme ports.
+> Dalton for Rofi is a Rofi port of Dalton Theme, check out [Dalton Website](https://edersonferreira.github.io/dalton-website/) to get more dalton theme ports.

 Dalton is a minimal theme for Rofi, very black with some blue.